Skip to content

 Clemson University PI Certification

-All Principal Investigators and Co-Principal Investigators must be certified in order to submit and participate in a sponsored program proposal.
+All Principal Investigators and Co-Principal Investigators must be certified in order for the proposal to be awarded in a sponsored program proposal.
 Timely completion of this convenient online process in advance of submission will expedite proposal submissions.

 This online certification process takes less than two hours total to complete.
 Each module can be completed independently.
 Proposals submitted without the required certification will be delayed until the certification process is completed.